talk2viren/umermansoor.github.io/_posts/2017-07-26-fix-employee-weaknesses-or-focus-on-their-strengths.md

 ship-building salesperson should be offered the territory that requires careful nurturing.

 This may sound like common knowledge but all too often hiring managers put excessive emphasis on skills and experience over talent.
 Skill or how-to's of role can be taught.
 Talent cannot be taught.
 A Java software developer can learn Python.
-An aggressive, ego-driven person generally makes a poor team player but put that person in a situation that requires a fire to be lit under it, and that person may just become a rockstar.
+An aggressive, ego-driven person generally makes a poor team player but put that person in a situation that requires a fire to be lit under it, and that person might just become a rockstar.

 > People don't change that much.
 Don't waste time trying to put in what was left out.